mallika2011/Bowling-Management-System/DesignDoc.md

   The idea behind this metric is that a software system must be decomposed into parts that overlap in functionality as little as possible.
 The main reason for creating numerous classes is that each class can encapsulte a particular fucntionality and can be responsible for all the tasks related to that.
 Following OOPs principles we paid special ephasis to modularize our code using encapsulation and inheritance.

   We used the existing classes and created new ones that inherited methods and attributes from the *Parent/God classes*.
   Furthermore, we also introduced modularity in functions of the various classes by splitting them into smaller modules and invoking them from the main function.
 This also helped improve our cyclomatic complexity for many functions.
-Eg: ```actionsPerformed``` function in the ```AddPartyView``` class.
+Eg: <span style="color:blue; font-family:'Courier New'; font-weight:bold">actionsPerformed</span> function in the <span style="color:blue; font-family:'Courier New'; font-weight:bold">AddPartyView</span> class.

 * **Information hiding**